 Every Pantheon site comes with three environments: Dev, Test, and Live.
 Each environment runs a version of the site on its own container.
-Separate Dev, Test, and Live environments allow you to develop and test your site without impacting the live site's availability to the world.
+Separate Dev, Test, and Live environments allow you to develop and test your site without impacting the Live environment's availability to the world.
 Additional development environments are available with Multidev.

 Code refers to anything version controlled by Git which includes core, custom and contributed modules or plugins, themes, and libraries.